julioarregoitia/SwiftUIOTPEntry/README.md

     /// Configuration model for the OTP component
     /// Defines the visual style and behavior of the input field let model: ModelUISwiftUIOTPEntry = .init(
         font: .systemFont(ofSize: 20),             // Text font
+        textAccessibilityForEmptyBox: "Empty box", // The info for VoiceOver when a box is empty
+        textAccessibilityPosition: "Position",     // The position of a box for VoiceOver
         count: 6,                                  // Number of OTP digits
         spacing: 8,                                // Spacing between fields
         colorFocused: .red,                        // Color when field is focused
         colorEmpty: .gray,                         // Color when field is empty
         colorFill: .green,                         // Color when field has content
         size: 55                                   // Size of each individual field )

     /// State variable that stores the entered OTP number